 I’ve written about surprises before—how parents of teens are often faced with “surprise” dilemmas, constantly having to make judgment calls about things they’ve never experienced before.
 The first few days with our 16-year-old foreign exchange student, Cleo, have been filled with surprises, too—only the good kind.
 Gifts?
 Yes, she brought us French chocolates and perfume and all sorts of goodies (our gift basket to her paled in comparison!) but I’m talking about even more good surprises.

 First, there are the kind that make you want to run to a journal and record every new experience, just like with a baby.
-Like her first time at our house, first time to eat a bagel, first trip to the grocery store with us…
+Like her first time at our house, first time for her to eat a bagel, first trip to the grocery store with us…

 Wednesday, Aug.
 18- Went grocery shopping with Cleo and Emmie.
 Emmie’s been chattering up a storm with her and did so even more in getting ready for our trip to the store, trying to make a list and asking her what she wanted.
 (Later I found notes where Emmie had been on Google translator looking up the French words for “oatmeal”, “cinnamon rolls”, and “waffles”.)
 So when we got there, I let them take a cart and I took one and we met up later.
 I figured Emmie and Cleo would come back with a cart full of food, but there were only a few items in it when I found them.
 They were on the magazine aisle, Emmie with a PopStar magazine in hand, reading Cleo a quiz.
 “What after-school snack fits your personality type?” was the burning Quiz Question, the answer only to be determined after answering several more questions.
 I’m sure Cleo was totally confused, but maybe Emmie’s nonstop chatter is great “English immersion.”
 Funny to see where certain foods were placed after we returned from the store and Emmie and Cleo unloaded the grocery bags…

 Surprises also happen with how you see yourself, your family, and your world, when a total stranger comes to live with you.
-Hosting someone who’s never been to the U.S., let alone Texas (a unique “planet” all by itself, you know) means that you’re the ultimate tour guide—so it’s only natural, as Cleo experiences everything, for me to wonder how it might seem to her.
-I never realized before how big and gleaming the high school is on the inside, or how they play nonstop rap music in athletic clothing stores, or how badly my refrigerator shelves need cleaning, or how I much I inflect Midwest into my speech, like saying “bolth” for the word “both”… no one said a word to me about any of these things…I’m just noticing stuff differently.
+Hosting someone who’s never been to the U.S., let alone Texas (a unique “planet” all by itself, you know) means that you’re the ultimate tour guide—so it’s only natural, as she experiences everything, for me to wonder how it might seem to her.
+I never realized before how big and gleaming the high school is on the inside, or how they play nonstop rap music in athletic clothing stores, or how badly my refrigerator shelves need cleaning, or how I much I inflect Midwest into my speech, like saying “bolth” for the word “both”.
+No one said a word to me about any of these things…I’m just noticing stuff differently.